Our representatives must comply with our integrity standards and policies.

-Accurate Books and Records
+Accurate books and records

 "Government Official" refers to all of the following: (i) any employee of a government entity or subdivision, including elected officials; (ii) any private person acting on behalf of a government entity, even if just temporarily; (iii) officers and employees of companies that are owned or controlled by the government; (iv) candidates for political office; (v) political party officials; and (vi) officers, employees and representatives of public international organizations, such as the World Bank and United Nations.
-Representatives should be aware that in certain countries and in certain industries, an individual who seems to work for a private entity might be considered a Government Official.
+Representatives are also made aware that in certain countries and in certain industries, an individual who seems to work for a private entity might be considered a Government Official.